 During summer holidays this year, we decided to travel within our home country, Austria.
 We spent most of our time in Upper Austria and a bit in lower Austria too.
 This was the most relaxing holiday we ever had in years!
 Unlike most of our camping holidays in Croatia, where getting a good spot for your camping van is like winning a lottery and secondly, you can’t relax because the coast of Istria is visited by a throng of holidaymakers.

 During our holidays, I not only spent quality time with my family, but I also had ample time to sketch in the most peaceful and relaxed atmosphere.
 This blog is a collection of sketches from our Summer holidays this year.
-What makes these sketches even more dear to me are that I recorded all those wonderful moments with my own handmade watercolours, made using sustainable and eco-friendly pigments.
-These sketches give me a very unique and personal record of my experiences.
+What makes these sketches even more dear to me are that I recorded the glories of our holiday memories using my very own sustainable and eco-friendly handmade watercolours.
+These sketches give me a very unique and personal record of my experiences!

-The mesmerising view from our cottage of the lake Atter (or Attersee in German).
-It was a simple life for 10 days in a very old and cosy wooden cottage by the lakeside that provided us with all the basic needs.
+The mesmerising view of lake Atter (or Attersee in German) from our cottage.
+It was an unforgettable time spent in a very old and cosy wooden cottage by the lakeside.

 The view of Höllengebirge (mountains of hell) from our balcony.

-After leaving Steinbach am Attersee we spent some time at my in-laws in Gmunden.
-This time I decided to sketch the Gasthaus (Restaurant and B&B) of my in-laws, Gasthof Engelhof which also happens to be one of the best in the Salzkammergut region.
-I have always shied away from drawing buildings but this time I mustered some courage to sketch an architecture.
-I was quite happy with my sketch :-)!
+After leaving Steinbach am Attersee we spent a few days at my in-laws in Gmunden.
+The sketching subject was Gasthof Engelhof just across the road.
+Owned and run by my in-laws and voted to be one of the best in the Salzkammergut region.
+I have always shied away from drawing buildings but this time I gave it a go !

-The next day my husband and I went on a hike to a small hill behind our house called Grünberg.
-On reaching halfway through I decided spontaneously to sketch the scene of distant towns and agricultural land.
+The next day me and my husband went on a hike to Grünberg .
+On reaching halfway through, I spontaneously sketched the distant landscape.
 I appreciate my husband’s patience since we still had a fair bit to walk to reach the top.

 During our stay in Gmunden, we were hit by the summer heatwave.
-Hence, we decided to laze around the lake Traun or Traunsee as we say it in German.
-Its the deepest lake in Austria.
-I quickly sketched the Schloß Ort ( a very well known medieval castle) and the surrounding landscape as I was sitting facing the direct ‘hot’ sun.
-After sketching I took a short swim in a very cold lake to cool down and refresh whilst my husband and our son enjoyed their ice-creams.
+Hence, we decided to laze around the lake Traun or Traunsee ( in German).
+It is the deepest lake in Austria.
+I quickly sketched the Schloß Ort ( a very well known medieval castle) and the surrounding landscape.
+After sketching I went for a swim to cool myself down in the cold lake .
+It was quite refreshing !

 Our two-week-long stay in Upper Austria came to an end and we took a train back home to Graz.
-We love travelling by train because my son and I get plenty of time to sketch in a 4 1/2hr long journey that goes through one of the most scenic rail routes.
-One of the stop that falls on this stretch of rail route is the world heritage town of Hallstatt.
+We love travelling by train because my son and I get plenty of time to sketch in a 4 1/2hr long journey.
+One of the station that falls on this scenic rail route is the world heritage town of Hallstatt.
 I had very little time but enough to capture it with a pencil.
-I coloured the sketch later in the train from memory.
+I put in the colours later from memory.

 I am glad that I traded my camera for a humble sketchbook.
 Doing a sketch of a scene imprints it on my mind so much more than taking a picture.
 It’s not always easy to find the time to do a drawing when we’re on vacation (or any other time, for that matter!), but I’m always so glad I did.